Grantors' Frequently Asked Questions

-How many users can I register with an agency?
+How many grantors can register under an agency?

 What roles can be assigned to agency users?

-When a user has registered with Grants.gov, they have the ability to log on, but they cannot perform agency-related actions until they are given a role.
+When a user has registered with Grants.gov, they have the ability to log in, but they cannot perform agency-related actions until they are given a role.
 Read the Manage Roles help article for a list of roles and functionality associated with each.